eoap/kc-eoap/README.md

-# kc-eoap
+# Killercoda course for EO Application Packaging

-Killercoda EO Application Package
+The course is available at: https://killercoda.com/eo-application-package